-- Default for 30 days in any interest payment in respect of the notes; - · Default in any principal or premium payment at maturity of the notes, including a redemption or repurchase date; - Default in the performance or breach of any covenant or warranty of ours in the indenture for 90 days after the receipt of a notice of default; - Default by us under any bond, debenture, note or other evidence of indebtedness for money borrowed by us having an aggregate principal amount outstanding of at least \$10,000,000, whether such indebtedness now exists or is created or incurred in the future, which default (i) constitutes a failure to pay an aggregate principal amount of such indebtedness, individually or in the aggregate for all such indebtedness, in excess of \$10,000,000, when due and payable after the expiration of any applicable grace period or (ii) results in such indebtedness becoming due or being declared due and payable prior to the date on which it otherwise would have become due and payable without, in the case of clause (i), such indebtedness having been discharged or, in the case of clause (ii), such indebtedness having been discharged or such acceleration having been rescinded or annulled; provided, that for purposes of the indenture, the term "indebtedness" shall not include any indebtedness or obligations of subsidiaries of us that is guaranteed by us; and - · Our bankruptcy, insolvency or reorganization.
+- Default for 30 days in any interest payment in respect of the notes; - Default in any principal or premium payment at maturity of the notes, including a redemption or repurchase date; - Default in the performance or breach of any covenant or warranty of ours in the indenture for 90 days after the receipt of a notice of default; - Default by us under any bond, debenture, note or other evidence of indebtedness for money borrowed by us having an aggregate principal amount outstanding of at least \$[10],000,000, whether such indebtedness now exists or is created or incurred in the future, which default (i) constitutes a failure to pay any portion of the principal of such indebtedness when due and payable after the expiration of any applicable grace period or (ii) results in such indebtedness becoming due or being declared due and payable prior to the date on which it otherwise would have become due and payable without, in the case of clause (i), such indebtedness having been discharged or, in the case of clause (ii), such indebtedness having been discharged or such acceleration having been rescinded or annulled; provided, that for purposes of the indenture, the term "indebtedness" shall not include any indebtedness or obligations of subsidiaries of us that is guaranteed by us; and - Our bankruptcy, insolvency or reorganization.

 If an Event of Default relating to the notes has occurred and is continuing, either the trustee or the holders of at least 25% in aggregate principal amount of the outstanding notes of such series may declare the principal amount of the notes to be due and payable immediately.
 No such declaration is required, however, with respect to an Event of Default triggered by bankruptcy, insolvency or reorganization.
 Subject to certain conditions, this declaration may be annulled by the holders of a majority in principal amount of the notes.
-In addition, the holders of a majority in principal amount of notes of all affected series (voting as one class except in the case of Events of Default regarding a default in any principal, premium or interest payment or deposit of any sinking fund, as to which each series so affected will vote as a separate class) may waive any past default with respect to the notes of such series.
+In addition, the holders of a majority in principal amount of notes of Default regarding a default in any principal, premium or interest payment or deposit of any sinking fund, as to which each series so affected will vote as a separate class) may waive any past default with respect to the notes of such series.
 The trustee shall not be deemed to have knowledge or notice of the occurrence of any default or event of default, unless a responsible trust officer of the trustee shall have received written notice from us or a holder describing such default or event of default and stating that such notice is a notice of default or event of default.